 Once you have covered the whole floor you will be ready to fit your laminate, though you may be required to trim your doors due to the height difference that the plywood layer may have made.

 How to Fix an Uneven Concrete Floor

-Concrete floors leveling issues can be fixed using a self-leveling compound mix that basically uses natural gravity to fix your uneven concrete floor.
+Concrete floors leveling issues can be fixed using a self-leveling compound mix (Amazon link) that basically uses natural gravity to fix your uneven concrete floor.

 Start by ensuring your floor is clean and that any debris has been swept up so as to avoid anything getting caught up in the mixture (once poured).

 You will need to prime the concrete floor (the perfect primer to work with our recommended self-leveling mix).
 Whichever self-leveling compound mixture you have chosen will provide further advice on what should be used and how this should be done.
 Stick to the manufacturers’ guidelines.